MaverickTse/pyMingwBuild/README.md

 ## What it does
-To build 32bit and 64bit non-multilib Mingw-w64 toolchain in a bash-like environment
+To build 32bit and 64bit non-multilib STATIC Mingw-w64 toolchain in a bash-like environment

 ## Features
-- Automatically look for latest component versions (Not Hard-Coded) if not specified
+- Automatically looks for latest component versions (Not Hard-Coded) if not specified
 - Preferred version string, e.g. "7.1.0", for GCC, Binutils and Mingw-w64 can be set on commandline
 - Choosable from SJLJ and DW2 exception handling for win32 build from commandline
 - Working Folder(aka.
 Sandbox) can be set on commandline.
 Meaning this script can be placed anywhere